The building.

 Weldon for robbing the mail all three of whom were afterwards hanged in chains

-for the crime of uttering (passing forged bank notes).
-Saturday was the
+of uttering (passing forged bank notes).
+Saturday was the normal

-maximum deterrence, presumably.
-This was the only hanging day that
+deterrence, presumably.
+This was the only hanging day that year.

-year.
-However 1801 saw the biggest mass hanging, which took place on
+However 1801 saw the biggest mass hanging, which took place on Saturday the

-Saturday the 12th of September, when eight men were launched into eternity
+12th of September, when eight men were launched into eternity simultaneously,

-simultaneously, three of them being brothers who had been convicted of
+three of them being brothers who had been convicted of burglary.
+Ten

 The highest single year total was 1817,